dotnet/AspNetCore.Docs/aspnet/fundamentals/routing.rst

   :start-after: // Routes must configured in Configure
   :end-before: // Show link generation when no routes match.

-The table below shows the resposes with the given URIs.
+The table below shows the responses with the given URIs.

 ===================== ====================================================
 URI                    Response